LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-7-(Objects-&-Math).md

 ## Announcements
 1. More info to come... when in doubt, check with the class Candidate Engagement Manager!

+### Part-Time Students
 1. The second graded assignment is due soon!
 Remind students of the due date!

+### Full-Time Students
+* Welcome to Days 9 & 10
+* **Day 9**: Cover Lesson 7
+* **Day 10**: Work Day
+   * *Self Assessment 1*:  NOT an exam.
+This is for students to see which concepts they know and which concepts they should review.
+   * *Graded Assignment 2*: Introduce after the Self-Assessment.
+Days 10 and 12 are dedicated work days for Assignment 2.
+Due at end of Day 15.

 ## Large Group Time (Instructor)